plusserver/docs/content/en/compute/pluscloudopen/tutorials/overlay/_index.md

     [Install]
     WantedBy=multi-user.target

-Speichern Sie diese unter `/etc/systemd/system/nebula.service` und laden Sie die systemd-Konfiguration mit `sudo systemctl daemon-reload` neu.
-Danach können Sie den neuen Dienst mit `sudo systemctl enable nebula.service` aktivieren.
-Mit `sudo systemctl start nebula` sollte der Dienst dann starten.
+Save it as `/etc/systemd/system/nebula.service` and reload the systemd configuration with `sudo systemctl daemon-reload`.
+After that you can activate the new service with `sudo systemctl enable nebula.service`.
+With `sudo systemctl start nebula` you can start it.

-Mit `ip addr show nebula1` sollte dann ungefähr so eine Ausgabe erscheinen:
+The command `ip addr show nebula1` shoud now give you some output like this:

     nl $ ~ → ip addr show nebula1
     4: nebula1: <POINTOPOINT,MULTICAST,NOARP,UP,LOWER_UP> mtu 1300 qdisc fq_codel state UNKNOWN group default qlen 500